 same time as the five-member government was set up, the Bolsheviks got a

-resolution agreed in the council that the bourgeois parties and all those that
+resolution agreed in the Council that the bourgeoisie and all those that

 It would form a new government made up of representatives of workers and peasants; first Russia would become a republic, individual property rights would be abolished and land put provisionally into the hands of the peasants’ committees; industry and the distribution of products would come under workers’ control; it would take all war profits into its own hands and impose high taxes on large properties, to put an end to the disorder in all the country’s industry.
 And lastly it would invalidate all the secret deals the old imperial government had made with foreign states and challenge all warring states to negotiate a just peace.

-Mensheviks hated having been overruled at this meeting and when the [Workers’] Council next met they had gathered their forces to overturn this Bolshevik resolution and get another agreed.
-Although various schemes were suggested it was decided to call a workers assembly in the capital to form a new government in place of the previous government of bourgeois parties.
+Mensheviks hated having been overruled at this meeting and when the Council next met they had gathered their forces to overturn this Bolshevik resolution and get another agreed.
+Although various schemes were suggested it was decided to call a workers assembly in the capital to form a new government in place of the government of the bourgeoisie.
 This final resolution challenged all supporters of the revolution to support the current government faithfully until the workers assembly came together to form the new government.

 |Petrograd workers assembly 1917 - not in original|

-President of the Council, Chkheidze and his biggest supporters were absolutely condemned by the radical socialists for their behaviour and for a while it was the biggest row among the Council members.
-Otherwise Mensheviks and other supporters of the Kerensky government were gradually losing followers in the council.
+President of the Council, Chkheidze and his biggest supporters were absolutely condemned by the radical socialists for their behaviour and for a while it was the biggest row among the Council members because Mensheviks and other supporters of the Kerensky government were gradually losing followers in the Council.
 This was how the Bolsheviks grew.
 First a few men from the Menshevik party switched sides but then the majority of the Social Revolutionaries.
 So much so that Chkheidze felt he could no longer continue as president of the Council and Trotsky, one of the main leaders of the Bolsheviks took over.